-Please first take a look at this programme's grant details.
-Still have any questions?
-Then there's a good chance they might be addressed in these FAQ:
+Please first take a look at the programme's grant details.
+Still have questions?
+Check out the FAQ page:

-Basically, you need a good idea for an investigation, a cross-border team of at least two journalists, and at least two letters of intent from professional news outlets who are willing to publish the result of your investigation.
+Basically, you need a good idea for an investigation, a cross-border team of at least two journalists and or independent media outlets, and at least two letters of intent from European professional news outlets (from which at least one based in the EU) who are willing to publish the result of your investigation.

 You can read how to start from there in the grant details.